statichunt/statichunt/content/themes/hugo-thomson.md

 author: Gethugothemes
 author_link: https://gethugothemes.com
 date: 2023-01-11T00:00:00.000Z
+description: >-
-description: Thomson is the ideal theme for building a stunning personal portfolio website.
+  Thomson is the ideal theme for building a stunning personal portfolio website.
   This theme has a minimal design that is both effective and appealing.
 ssg:
   - Hugo
 css:
   - Bootstrap
+ui: []
 cms:
   - Markdown
 category: